c3lang/c3-web/docs/language-common/attributes.md

 *Used for: function*

 This attribute is ignored on non-windows targets.
-On Windows, it will create a `WinMain` entry point that will which calls the main function.
+On Windows, it will create a `WinMain` entry point which calls the main function.
 This will give other options for the `main` argument, and is recommended for Windows GUI applications.